angel-dart/angel/README.md

 `package:angel_serialize` does not cover every known Dart data type; you can add support for your own.
 Provide `serializer` and `deserializer` arguments to `@SerializableField()` as you see fit.

 They are typically used together.
-Note that the argument to `serializer` will always be `dynamic`.
+Note that the argument to `deserializer` will always be `dynamic`, while `serializer` can receive the data type in question.

 In such a case, you might want to also provide a `serializesTo` argument.
 This lets the generator, as well as the ORM, apply the correct (de)serialization rules